 - Baby is exhibiting extreme irritability or lethargy.

-These are all signs that it’s time to get your baby seen by a doctor.
+- These are all signs that it’s time to get your baby seen by a doctor.
 Prime Urgent Care is a full-service urgent care clinic in Pearland, TX, and we have the tools and experience to get your sick infant back to their happy, bouncy self.
-Contact us today to schedule an appointment.